User Instructions

 • For clinical laboratories, use the laboratory license number issued by the California Department of Public Health (CDPH).
 Do not use the federally-issued Clinical Laboratory Improvement Amendments (CLIA) number.

-10. Fill in the required information for the Primary Organization (this is the parent organization for organizations with subordinate organizations) and the Signatory.
-Click SAVE.
+9. Fill in the required information for the Primary Organization (this is the parent organization for organizations with subordinate organizations) and the Signatory.
+Click SAVE & CLOSE.

 PRO TIPS: